Lisa Martin (equestrian): Personal

 Martin was born on 23 May 1972.
 She grew up in Scone, New South Wales.
 At the age of 28, a horse riding accident led to her fibula splitting and crushing into the bottom of her foot and a fall six weeks later caused further damage to her leg.
 After 20 operations in two years, her ankle was fused and her achillies tendon cut, she has less than 15 per cent movement in her ankle joint.
-She works as a dressage trainer and instructor.